dimitreOliveira/neural-reels/README.md

 ---

-I recorderd a video walkthrough with a demonstration of this code, and also wrote a blog post about it, which you can find at the links below:
+I recorded a video walkthrough with a demonstration of this code, and also wrote a blog post about it, which you can find at the links below:

 - [Building an AI Video Creator with Google's ADK and Gemini (Neural Reels Project)](https://youtu.be/NpCq8OFUBgA?si=CPBtwzlR-sZAmgf0)
 - [Neural Reels: How AI Agents Can Revolutionize Content Creation](https://dimitreoliveira.medium.com/neural-reels-how-ai-agents-can-revolutionize-content-creation-bc224499c93a)